propa-data/propadata-docs/docs/management.md

 # What is Propa Data Management App

-The **Propa Data Management App** is a platform built on **DHIS2**, designed to help organizations collect, manage, and analyze data related to fish traders.
+The **Propa Data Management App** is a platform built on **DHIS2**, designed to help organizations collect, manage, and analyze data related to participants.
-It provides tools for **data entry, validation, visualization, and reporting**, supporting both **individual trader-level records** and **aggregate data** at higher administrative levels.
+It provides tools for **data entry, validation, visualization, and reporting**, supporting both **individual participant-level records** and **aggregate data** at higher administrative levels.

 ## Propa Data Management App